redsift/d3-rs-tip/README.md

 |direction| Sets or gets direction of the tooltip| one of `n`,`s`,`e`,`w`,`nw`,`sw`,`ne`,`se`
 |style| Sets or gets the CSS wrapped with the component| string of CSS properties
 |parent| Sets or gets the parent element the tip will be appended to| DOM Node (default: `body`)
+transition| Causes the tip to fade in `boolean|number`.
+If a number, the value is set at the time for the fade